 Online marketplace and others revenues primarily consist of revenues related to (i) data products, (ii) new and used vehicle transaction platform, and (iii) auto financing business, and others.

-For the data products, we provide data-driven products and solutions for automakers and dealers or at a point in time upon the delivery of reports.
-For the new and used vehicle transaction business, and auto-financing business, we provide platform-based services including facilitation of transactions, transaction-oriented marketing solutions, generation of sales leads and facilitation of transactions as an insurance brokerage service provider.
-For the new car vehicle transaction, we act as the platform for users to review automotive-related information, purchase coupons offered by automakers for discounts and make purchases to complete the transaction.
-For the used vehicle transaction, we act as a used car consumer-to-business-to-consumer, or C2B2C, transaction system that facilitates the used car transaction between the sellers and buyers and charge the service fee per each sale.
+For the data products, we provide data-driven products and solutions for automakers and dealers, and recognize revenue over the service period of data-driven products and solutions by the automakers and dealers.

+For the new and used vehicle transaction business, we provide platform-based services including facilitation of transactions, transaction-oriented marketing solutions, and generation of sales leads.
+For the new car vehicle transaction, we act as the platform for users to review automotive-related information and inquiry, and facilitates of transaction by delivering sales leads to the automakers.
+For the used vehicle transaction, we act as a used car consumer-to-business-to-consumer transaction system that facilitates the used car transaction between the sellers and buyers and charge the service fee per each sale.
+The new and used vehicle transaction revenue is recognized at a point in time when the sales leads are delivered or upon the successful facilitation of transaction.

 For the auto-financing business, we provide a platform which serves as a bridge to match users and automobile sellers that have auto financing needs with our cooperative financial institutions that offer a variety of products covering merchant loans, consumer loans, leases and insurance services.
-The auto-financing service fee is charged on a per sale or lead basis.
-The service fee is recognized at a point in time when the relevant information is displayed, marketing solution package is delivered, when the sales leads are delivered or upon the successful facilitation of transaction.
+The auto-financing service fee is charged on a per sale or lead basis, and the service fee is recognized at a point in time when the sales leads are delivered or upon the successful facilitation of transaction.